 Taking a deep breath and inhaling clean, fresh air is one of the simplest things in life that gives us joy and peace.
 Unfortunately, when we walk into our homes we don’t often have that same satisfaction.
-Instead, we wander around our kitchens wondering where the funky smell is coming from and who’s to blame (Side-eying the dog…).
+Instead, we stand in our kitchens wondering where the funky smell is coming from and who’s to blame (side-eying the dog…).
 So wouldn’t it be great if our indoor air was as fresh as the outdoor air usually is?

-If you’re wondering why your indoor air quality is lacking, there are a few simple reasons (and none of them include the leftovers you shoved down the garbage disposal, although we don’t recommend that.)
+If you find yourself wondering why your indoor air quality is lacking, there are a few simple reasons (and none of them include the leftovers you shoved down the garbage disposal, although we don’t recommend that).

 Volatile Organic Compounds Floating Around

 Don’t panic!
 It’s a scientific term for gases in both solid and liquid form that are emitted through household items like aerosol sprays, air fresheners or disinfectants.
 They can also off-gas from items like new carpet, furniture and cabinetry.
 So chances are good you’ve come into contact with a volatile organic compound (VOC) today and still lived to tell about it.
 However, the EPA found that the levels of common VOCs in most homes can be about 2-5 times higher than that of outdoor air.

 The problem with VOCs is that they have nowhere to go inside your home – especially now that modern homes are built more airtight than ever – so they just float around and probably irritate your sinuses.
 If you’ve ever walked into a department store and immediately gotten a headache or watery eyes, you know how powerful VOCs can be.